 Corey: Forget everything you know about SSH and try Tailscale.
 Imagine if you didn't need to manage PKI or rotate SSH keys every time someone leaves.
 That'd be pretty sweet, wouldn't it?
 With Tailscale SSH, you can do exactly that.
 Tailscale gives each server and user device a node key to connect to its VPN, and it uses the same node key to authorize and authenticate SSH.

 Basically you're SSHing the same way you manage access to your app.
 What's the benefit here?
 Built-in key rotation, permissions as code, connectivity between any two devices, reduce latency, and there's a lot more, but there's a time limit here.
 You can also ask users to reauthenticate for that extra bit of security.
 Sounds expensive?

-.
+Screaming in the Cloud.
 I’m Corey Quinn.
 I like doing promoted guest episodes like this one.
 Not that I don’t enjoy all of my promoted guest episodes.
 But every once in a while, I generally have the ability to wind up winning an argument with one of my customers.
 Namely, it’s great to talk to you folks, but why don’t you send me someone who doesn’t work at your company?
 Maybe a partner, maybe an investor, maybe a customer.
-At Macrometa
+At

-who’s sponsoring this episode said, okay, my guest today is Andy Champagne, SVP at the CTO office at Akamai
+Macrometa who’s sponsoring this episode said, okay, my guest today is Andy Champagne, SVP at the CTO office at